ianruh/SymbolLab/README.md

 let t = Variable("t")                   // Time
 ```

-The `Decimal` type is for decimal numbers (backed by doubles, not arbitrary precision).
-There is a coresponding type for integers (`Number`), though in most cases they will behave the same.
+The `Number` type is for numbers (backed by doubles, not arbitrary precision).

 The `Variable` type declares each variable we are going to use in the system.
 For the `x` and `v` variables, we provide an initial values along with the name because they are the two depedent variables in the system below: